A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: The iterated and the graph blow-ups

-We consider the iterated blow-up mostly with respect to semilattices.
-Recall that a {\em meet semilattice} (or, simply, {\em semilattice} in what follows) is a partially ordered set $\maL$ such that, for every two $x, y \in \maL$, there is a greatest common lower bound $x \cap y \in \maL$ of $x$ and $y$.
-We shall consider only semi-lattices of subsets of a given set where the order is given by $\subset$ and where $x \cap y$ is the usual intersection of sets.
-We can now introduce the semi-lattices we are interested in.
-We let $\maP(M)$ denote the set of all subsets of $M$.
+Recall that a \emph{meet semilattice} (or, simply, \emph{semilattice} in what follows) is a partially ordered set $\maL$ such that, for every two $x, y \in \maL$, there is a greatest common lower bound $x \cap y \in \maL$ for $x$ and $y$.
+We shall consider only semilattices of subsets of a given set where the order is given by $\subset$ and where $x \cap y$ is the usual intersection of sets.
+We can now introduce the semilattices we are interested in.
+We let $2^M$ denote the set of all subsets of~$M$.
+Thus all our semilattices will be subsets of~$M$ that are stable for intersection.
+The order given by inclusion will not play a role and will thus be ignored.